MPS-crash-course/MPS-crash-course.github.io/MPSCrashCourse/_build/html/_sources/content/week3/mpo.md

 The MPO representation of an operator, such as the Hamiltonian.
 The operator is represented as a product of rank-4 tensors.
 ```

 Similar to MPS, MPOs are a way to represent the elements of an operator as a product of matrices.
-It will again be more useful to consider the full operator at the product of rank-4 tensors.
+It will again be more useful to consider the full operator as the product of rank-4 tensors.
 The MPO representation of an operator is shown in {numref}`fig:mpo`.
 As with MPS, we also include a dimension 1 index on the first and last tensors so that all tensors have the same rank.
 In our code, we will choose the labelling of the legs as shown in {numref}`fig:mpo_tensor`.

 ```{figure} images/mpo_tensor.jpeg